 Lung cancer is a malignant tumor characterized by the abnormal growth of cells in the lungs.
 Lungs are spongy organs in the chest responsible to take in oxygen and release carbon dioxide when the individual inhales and exhales.
 Cancer that begins in the lungs is known as primary lung cancer, and cancer that affects the lungs from other parts of the body is called secondary lung cancer.

-The primary lung cancer has further two forms, each is classified by the type of cells where cancer grows: a small-cell lung cancer that is less common but grows faster and affects the organs quicker than non-small-cell lung cancer.
+Primary lung cancer has further two forms, each is classified by the type of cells where cancer grows: a small-cell lung cancer that is less common but grows faster and affects the organs quicker than non-small-cell lung cancer.
 Non-small-cell lung cancer accounts for almost 90% of lung cancer cases.
-It is extremely important to detect the exact type of lung cancer one might have, as that will determine the kind of treatment to be provided to sustain from the disease.
+It is extremely important to detect the exact type of lung cancer one might have, as that will determine the kind of treatment to be provided to sustain the disease.

 You may not notice any signs of lung cancer in the early stages of the disease but at the advanced stages.
 Often the first sign of the disease appears as a spot of abnormal growth on a chest X-ray or a CT scan that warrants further medical investigation and diagnostic tests.
 However, the common symptoms that people suspecting lung cancer experience may include: persistent and severe coughing, coughing up blood, breathlessness, chest pain when breathing or coughing, and unexplained weight loss and fatigue.